7/22/2024

 CEO

-So they Joe Walker has made a tremendous it's a tremendous franchise and studio.
-So what they have built is the nature of their products is that they take social behavior, which is the strongest driver of playing games and take it digitally.
+Yeah, so Joe Walker has made a tremendous, it's a tremendous franchise and studio.
+So what they have built is the nature of their products is that they take a social behavior, which is the strongest driver of playing games and take it digitally.
 They have taken it digitally and expanding.
 So they have more than 50 games in one single app.
-What happens then is that if you're good at making this and it's not easy is that you get the network effect.
-So they have a large portion of their marketing is just by organic or viral marketing, which means that UAE is on very low levels and they are cost efficient.
+What happens then is that if you're good at making this and it's not easy, is that you get the network effect.
+So they have a large portion of their marketing is just by organic or viral marketing, which means that UA is on very low levels and they are cost efficient.
 So they really stand out both in the way that they can grow.
-I mean, 41 percent Gagert since we acquire them is a really impressive number without spending not zero but close to zero in in UAE.
-So they have positioned themselves uniquely within their within their both region but also the types of game that they
+I mean, 41% CAGR since we acquired them is a really impressive number without spending not zero, but close to zero in UA. position themselves uniquely within their both region, but also the types of game that they have.

 speaker